Internal Links

 that have the most failures!
 As I've said, GO TO is not essential.....

-I quite liked my LX200 when it is working, but I always switch it on with
+I quite liked my 1997 LX200 when it was working, but I always switched it on with

 a sense of dread...it's given me too much grief (expensive grief) over the

 years......
-NOTE ADDED IN 2007: I have now separated my LX200 tube from the fork and smashed the whole wretched drive unit to buggery
+In 2007 I separated my LX200 tube from the fork and smashed the whole wretched drive unit to buggery

 with a sledgehammer....sheer bliss!
-The LX200 optics have been remounted on an EQ6 Pro German mount and this is now a reliable system,
+The LX200 optics were remounted on an EQ6 Pro German mount,

 despite being on the EQ6 Pro's limit.
 Good riddance to that horrible old fork and scalextric motor gearbox!